tufts-ml/decision-aware-topk/README.md

 # Decision Aware Maximum Likelihood
-This anonymous repository contains the code for the paper "Decision-aware training of spatiotemporal forecasting models to select a top K subset of sites for intervention," currently in submission
+This anonymous repository contains the code for the paper "Decision-aware training of spatiotemporal forecasting models to select a top K subset of sites for intervention," currently set to be presented at ICML.

 ## Synthetic Data Experiment
 To replicate the results of the synthetic data experiment, run the following command: